Bijoy Kumar Hrangkhawl: Marriage and family

-Bijoy Kumar Hrangkhawl, TNV chief, in The Week
+Greater Tipraland Movement

+On June 7, 2021, the INPT merged with TIPRA for the cause of Greater Tipraland Demand under the leadership of Bijoy Kumar Hrangkhawl.

+Later on, in 11 June 2021, Hrangkhawl was elected as the president of The Indigenous Progressive Regional Alliance (TIPRA).
+This marks his participation in the demand of separate statehood for the Indigenous Tiprasa people.

 Tripuri Nationalism leadership between 1978–1988

 Hrangkhawl began his political career as an organising secretary in the ethno-nationalist Tripura Upajati Juba Samiti.
 He became the leader of the Tripuri Sena, the militant wing of TUJS.
 Tripuri Sena was formed following the Left Front victory in 1977, and it engaged in physical combat against the left.
 Tripuri Sena soon evolved into the Tripura National Volunteers.

 For ten years, 1978–1988, Hrangkhawl led an armed struggle as the supremo of the TNV, which sought to expel the Bengali majority from Tripura.
 TNV soon became infamous for their campaign of ethnic cleansing in the rural areas of Tripura.
 In 1983 he expressed the political ambitions of TNV in the following words in a letter to the then Prime Minister, Indira Gandhi: